 Further, the new cooperation mechanism established under the framework of the EU FDI Screening Regulation leads to information exchanges and cooperation with the Commission and other EU Member States.
 In this context, requests for information from the Commission or EU Member States must be answered without delay.
-In accordance with Art 9 (2) of the EU FDI Screening Regulation, information on the structure of ownership, the value of the transaction, the activities of the target company, etc. must be submitted.
+In accordance with Art.
+9 (2) of the EU FDI Screening Regulation, information on the structure of ownership, the value of the transaction, the activities of the target company, etc. must be submitted.
 Information requests which go beyond the points laid down in the ICA can be answered by the involved parties on a voluntary basis.

-3.10 What publicity is given to the process and the final decision and how is commercial information, including business secrets, protected from disclosure?
+3.12 What publicity is given to the process and the final decision and how is commercial information, including business secrets, protected from disclosure?

 The ICA does not foresee the publication of each approved notification by the Authority.
+However, the Authority will inform the Austrian target undertaking that it has received an notification.

-However, the ICA requires the Authority to issue an activity report annually containing aggregated information in the form of anonymised statistical data on the procedures and the cooperation mechanism as well as on FDI in Austria, in accordance with the relevant provisions of Union law.
-These (annual) reports must be submitted to the Parliament and be published in a suitable manner, i.e. the homepage of the Authority.
+Moreover, the ICA requires the Authority to issue an activity report annually containing aggregated information in the form of anonymised statistical data on the procedures and the cooperation mechanism as well as on FDI in Austria, in accordance with the relevant provisions of Union law.
+These (annual) reports must be submitted to Parliament and be published in a suitable manner, i.e. the homepage of the Authority.

-3.11 Are there any other administrative approvals required (cross-sector or sector-specific) for foreign investments?
+3.13 Are there any other administrative approvals required (cross-sector or sector-specific) for foreign investments?